meceware/meceware.com/docs/fullpage-for-elementor.md

 ![FullPage for Elementor Section Navigation Options](assets/fullpage-for-elementor/navigation-section.jpg "Section Navigation Options")

 **Options**
-* *Left*: The navigation bullets for the section navigation will be shown at the left side of the page.
+* `Left`: The navigation bullets for the section navigation will be shown at the left side of the page.
-* *Right*: The navigation bullets for the section navigation will be shown at the right side of the page.
+* `Right`: The navigation bullets for the section navigation will be shown at the right side of the page.

-When an option is selected, **Section Navigation Options** will be activated.
+When an option is selected, `Section Navigation Options` will be activated.

 ![FullPage for Elementor Section Navigation Options](assets/fullpage-for-elementor/navigation-section-options.jpg "Section Navigation Options")

-* *Section Navigation Style*: You can select the navigation bullet style with this option.
+* `Section Navigation Style`: You can select the navigation bullet style with this option.
+* `Show Active Tooltip`: When this option is enabled, the tooltip for the active section will be visible next to the navigation bullet.
+* `Clickable Tooltip`: When this option is enabled, the tooltip clicks also go to the corresponding section.
+* `Bigger Navigation`: You can enable this option to see bigger navigation bullets.

+Responsive options can be configured for the selected device (desktop, tablet and mobile devices).

-* *Show*: You can show or hide the navigation bullets with this option responsively.
+* `Show`: You can show or hide the navigation bullets with this option responsively.
-* *Main Color*: You can choose the primary color of the bullets.
+* `Main Color`: You can choose the primary color of the bullets.
-* *Hover Color*: You can choose the primary color of the bullets when mouse is on the bullets.
+* `Hover Color`: You can choose the primary color of the bullets when mouse is on the bullets.
-* *Active Color*: You can choose the primary color when the section bullet is active.
+* `Active Color`: You can choose the primary color when the section bullet is active.
-* *Space*: You can specify the distance from left/right of navigation bullets using this option.
-* *Tooltip Background Color*: You can choose the background of the tooltips.
+* `Tooltip Background Color`: You can choose the background of the tooltips.
-* *Tooltip Text Color*: You can choose the text color of the tooltips.
+* `Tooltip Text Color`: You can choose the text color of the tooltips.
-* *Show Active Tooltip*: When this option is enabled, the tooltip for the active section will be visible next to the navigation bullet.
-* *Clickable Tooltip*: When this option is enabled, the tooltip clicks also go to the corresponding section.
-* *Bigger Navigation*: You can enable this option to see bigger navigation bullets.
+* `Space`: You can specify the distance from left/right of navigation bullets using this option.

 ### Slide Navigation